Wingie/datt/docs/technology/peer-content-discovery.md

 To maintain the idea of a completely decentralized network, rendezvouz servers should not host content themselves.

 Over time there will be a significant overhead in maintaining the indexes as it can grow in propotion to the amount of content on the network.
-There can be an bitcoin incentive for people to run rendezvouz servers also.
-Although it might not be the best idea to actually charge bitcoin per search, a compromise would be for node to "subscribe" to be able to query the rendezvouz servers indexes for a monthly 0.25$ fee.
+There __could__ be an bitcoin incentive for people to run rendezvouz servers.
+Although it might not be the best idea to actually charge bitcoin per search, a compromise would be for node to __"subscribe"__ to be able to query the rendezvouz servers indexes for a monthly 0.25$ fee.

 A further model would be to allow people running rendezvouz servers to be able to adjust their pricing in relation to the size of their index.
 So rendezvouz servers having higher index coverage will have higher number of nodes connecting to them.